macbookandrew/woo-customers-robly/readme.txt

 = What is Robly? =

-Robly is an email marketing service provider that helps you send emails to large numbers of people at once.
+[Robly](https://www.robly.com/) is a paid email marketing service provider that helps you send emails to large numbers of people at once.

 = What do I need to use this plugin? =